achirkof/LoadableImage/README.md

 ### How to use

-Usage of ImageLoadable as simple as SwiftUI *Image*.
+Usage of ImageLoadable as simple as SwiftUI `struct Image`.

 ```swift
 import SwiftUI